Imported Lumber, Your New Construction Home and the Inspection

 Significance to builders.
 Up until now, this lumber strength issue may not have had a recognizable importance to builders.
 But the problem has been circulating in the code enforcement community and is being noticed by code officials.
 In the future, inspectors in the field could be flagging critical structures, such as shear walls, constructed with lumber that bears an unfamiliar stamp.

-Amidst a wave of Chinese import scares, ranging from toxic toys to tainted pet food, reports of contaminated drywall from that country have been popping up across the American Southeast.
-Chinese companies use unrefined “fly ash,” a coal residue found in smokestacks in coal-fired power plants in their manufacturing process.
+Amidst a wave of Chinese import scares, ranging from toxic toys to tainted pet food, reports of contaminated Chinese drywall have emerged across the American Southeast.
+Chinese companies use unrefined “fly ash,” a coal residue found in smokestacks of coal-fired power plants, in their manufacturing process.
 Fly ash contains strontium sulfide, a toxic substance commonly found in fireworks.
-This substance can off-gas into hydrogen sulfide, carbon disulfide, and carbonyl sulfide in hot and wet environments, thus contaminating a home’s air supply.
+In hot and humid environments, this can off-gas into hydrogen sulfide, carbon disulfide, and carbonyl sulfide, contaminating a home’s air supply.

-The bulk of these incidents have been reported in Florida and other southern states, likely due to the high heat and humidity levels in that region.
-Most of the affected homes were built during the housing boom between 2004 and 2007, especially in the wake of Hurricane Katrina when domestic building materials were in short supply.
-An estimated 250,000 tons of drywall were imported from China during that period because it was cheap and plentiful.
-Builders used the drywall to construct approximately 100,000 homes in the United States.
-Many believe this has led to severe health and property damage.
+The bulk of these incidents have been reported in Florida and other southern states, likely due to the high heat and humidity.
+Most affected homes were built between 2004 and 2007, especially after Hurricane Katrina when domestic building materials were scarce.
+An estimated 250,000 tons of drywall were imported from China during that period.
+Builders used this drywall to construct approximately 100,000 homes in the U.S., leading to severe health and property damage.

-Although not believed to be life-threatening, exposure to high levels of airborne hydrogen sulfide and other sulfur compounds from contaminated drywall can result in the following physical ailments:
+Although not life-threatening, exposure to high levels of airborne hydrogen sulfide and other sulfur compounds from contaminated drywall can cause:

 • Sore throat